m4v15/ws-password-hashing/README.md

 Look at the stuff in the `login` post handler.
 We take the email and the password the user enters, then get the password that is in the database and then log the user in...
 This seems bad. **We should check that the password in the database is the same as the password the user enters**

 1. Change the code so that we only send a `success logged in!` message when the password the user enters is the same as password in the database.
 If they are different send back a fail message.
-Stuff happens on [these lines](https://github.com/m4v15/ws-password-hashing/blob/55c0e2fe229edb44a11078e0b007d199281dad2f/src/handlers/post.js#L16-L17)
+The important code happens on [these lines](https://github.com/m4v15/ws-password-hashing/blob/55c0e2fe229edb44a11078e0b007d199281dad2f/src/handlers/post.js#L16-L17).

 #### Finished?